 \subsubsection{RQ2: How do existing code models perform in cross-language scenarios?}

-As illustrated in Table \ref{tab:retrieval_cross}, the model's performance is evaluated in both intra-language and cross-language scenarios.
+As illustrated in Table \ref{tab:retrieval_cross}, the model performance is evaluated in both intra-language and cross-language scenarios.
 Detailed results for all models are available in our published artifacts.
 The results reveal that:

 Firstly, \textbf{all evaluated models demonstrate inadequate generalization under cross-language code retrieval, and the hybrid code retrieval has not effectively alleviated this shortcoming}.
 For instance, the average MRR for Code2Code retrieval declines from 64.2\% in the intra-language scenario (Python-to-Python) to 49.82\% in the cross-language scenario (Python-to-Java).
-This difference in performance reflects that model representation is closely related to the specific language.
+This difference in performance reflects that model representations are closely related to the specific language.
 More importantly, \textbf{while the Weight strategy improves performance, it also exacerbates performance imbalances in different scenarios.} As shown in Table \ref{tab:retrieval_cross}, the implementation of this strategy results in a 1.89\% MRR improvement for the intra-language scenario (Python-to-Python) in comparison to the Code2Code baseline, while the improvement for the cross-language scenario (Python-to-Java) is marginal at 1.5\%.

 Secondly, a contradictory trend is observed: \textbf{MRR is inconsistent with MAP}.
-For example, in the process of switching from cross-language to intra-language retrieval.
-For the Code2Code strategy using Java queries, the MRR increases 5.46\%, while MAP declines 8.87\%.
+For example, when switching from cross-language to intra-language retrieval, the MRR of the Code2Code strategy with Java queries increases by 5.46\%, whereas MAP declines by 8.87\%.
 This divergence is significant because MRR measures the rank of the first correct result, whereas MAP, which evaluates the ranking of all relevant results, serves as a proxy for better semantic comprehension.
 This trend suggests that when the query and target languages are the same, models can easily identify one correct answer via surface-lexical matching, thus increasing MRR scores.
 However, this reliance on surface lexical prevents the model from understanding the deeper functional semantics required to identify all other related but syntactically distinct code snippets, thus reducing MAP scores.
 This finding suggests an imbalance in the learned representations, characterised by a reliance on surface lexical features relative to deep logical understanding.